dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/managing.md

 * Delete your **Migrations** folder
 * Create a new migration and generate a SQL script for it
 * In your database, delete all rows from the migrations history table
 * Insert a single row into the migrations history, to record that the first migration has already been applied, since your tables are already there.
-The insert SEQL is the last operation in the SQL script generated above.
+The insert SQL is the last operation in the SQL script generated above.